Attempted assassination of Donald Trump in Pennsylvania: Investigation

-The FBI is leading an investigation with the United States Department of Justice National Security Division, the U.S. Secret Service, and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
-The incident is being investigated as an assassination attempt and as an act of domestic terrorism.
+The FBI led an investigation with the United States Department of Justice National Security Division, the U.S. Secret Service, and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+The incident was investigated as an assassination attempt and as an act of domestic terrorism.

 Police removed Crooks's corpse from the rooftop.
 He was carrying no identification.
 The FBI confirmed his identity via fingerprint biometrics and DNA profiling.
 Explosives were found at Crooks's home and in the car he used to travel to the rally.
 A remote transmitter was found in his pocket.
 Crooks owned two smartphones and at least one laptop.

-Soon after the shooting, FBI Laboratory staff performed mobile device forensics on his smartphones, which entailed defeating the device's security measures.
-This, according to an Electronic Frontier Foundation researcher, was probably done using a Cellebrite device or an undisclosed in-house method.
-They found that Crooks had searched for images of Trump, Biden, and several other public figures, and that he had looked up dates of Trump's rallies and the Democratic National Convention.
-Investigators also found that in April 2024, he had made searches about major depressive disorder, but it has not been determined whether he was diagnosed.
-FBI director Christopher Wray discovered that on July 6, Crooks had made a search for "how far was Oswald away from Kennedy", referencing the assassination of John F. Kennedy, and that he had registered for Trump's rally that day.
+On July 14, the FBI announced that its technical specialists had successfully gained access to Crooks's phone and were continuing to analyze other devices.
+An Electronic Frontier Foundation researcher said this was likely done with a Cellebrite device or an in-house method, while digital forensics expert Josh Brunty told NBC News that such access has become routine given advances in forensic technology since the 2015 San Bernardino case.
+They found that Crooks had searched for images of Trump, President Joe Biden—then Trump's opponent in the election—and several other public figures, and that he had looked up dates of Trump's rallies and the Democratic National Convention.
+Investigators also found that in April 2024, Crooks had searched "major depressive disorder", but it has not been determined whether he was diagnosed.
+FBI director Christopher Wray discovered that on July 6, Crooks had searched for "how far was Oswald away from Kennedy", referencing the assassination of John F. Kennedy, and that he had registered for Trump's rally that day.
 The FBI had also discovered that Crooks flew a drone near the rally two hours before the assassination attempt.
+A week after the shooting, Crooks's body was cremated.

 On July 25, the FBI said it wanted to interview Trump, as a crime victim, to obtain his victim statement.
 In a July 29 Fox News interview, Trump said that he expected the FBI interview to take place on August 1.
 FBI's Office of Public Affairs released a statement on July 27 saying, "What struck former President Trump in the ear was a bullet, whether whole or fragmented into smaller pieces, fired from the deceased subject's rifle."
 A New York Times analysis of the events, including bullet trajectories and other information, concluded that the first bullet Crooks fired grazed Trump's ear.